-Separating Together attorneys are all experts in collaborative family law and, like Stu, have turned their backs on litigation, believing that the courtroom process is financially and emotionally draining, time consuming, and does long-term damage to children and relationships, and that for some cases in divorces is better to get resources such as a family lawyer to help with those cases.
+Separating Together attorneys are experts in collaborative family law and, like Stu, have turned their backs on litigation, believing that the courtroom process is financially and emotionally draining, time consuming, and does long-term damage to children and relationships, and that for some cases in divorces is better to get resources such as a family lawyer to help with those cases.

-You and your spouse share all important information at the first “four way” meeting, which includes pay stubs, income tax returns, deeds and deeds of trust, financial account statements, credit card statements, and other relevant financial information.
+At the first “four way” meeting, you and your spouse share all important information, which includes pay stubs, income tax returns, deeds, financial account statements, and credit card statements.